 \section{Related Work}

-Density peaks clustering (DPC) has gained considerable attention recently due to its effectiveness.
-Since the original DPC algorithm~\cite{Rodriguez14} was proposed, various adaptations and improvements have been developed.
-In this section, we give an overview of different DPC variations, particularly the ones that are based on \knn{s}.
+\iffull In this section, we give an overview of the different DPC variations that have been proposed since the original DPC algorithm~\cite{Rodriguez14}, particularly the ones that are based on \knn{s}.
 We also briefly introduce other density-based clustering algorithms.
-Finally, we discuss recent advances on graph-based approximate nearest neighbor search.
+Finally, we discuss recent advances on graph-based ANNS. \fi

-\myparagraph{Variants of DPC} The original DPC algorithm~\cite{Rodriguez14} uses a range search to compute the density of a point $x$.
-The density is the number of points in a ball centered at $x$ with a user-defined radius.
-In contrast, our paper focuses on evaluating \knn-based DPC variants, which do not require a range search.
-Using \knn-based density computation also reduces sensitivity to noise and outliers by focusing on local densities, thereby mitigating the impact of sparse data points prevalent in high-dimensional spaces~\cite{sddp}.
-However, in theory \framework supports radius-based DPC variants.
-Some of these (e.g.~\cite{sddp, yaohui2017adaptive, sun2021density, xie2016robust}) methods have a refinement step after obtaining the initial DPC clustering.
-For these methods, \framework can be also used to efficiently obtain the first DPC clustering before the refinement step.
+\myparagraph{Variants of DPC} The original DPC algorithm~\cite{Rodriguez14} uses a range search to compute the density of a point $x$, where the density is defined as the number of points in a ball of fixed radius centered at $x$.
+In contrast, while \framework supports any density metric, our paper focuses specifically on \knn-based DPC variants, which do not require a range search.
+These methods are less sensitive to noise and outliers~\cite{sddp} and are more computationally efficient to compute in high dimensions.
+Some of these methods (e.g.,~\cite{sddp, yaohui2017adaptive, sun2021density, xie2016robust}) also have a refinement step after obtaining the initial DPC clustering.
+For these methods, \framework can be used to efficiently obtain the first DPC clustering before the refinement step.